Akalfa77/MarvelBasketAdmin/README.md

 # MarvelBasketAdmin

 MarvelBasketAdmin is the **Admin Panel module** of the **Marvel Basket** project — a web-based system designed to manage users, sellers, and marketplace operations efficiently.
-This module helps administrators to handle user accounts, verify sellers, moderate products, and track orders from a single dashboard.
+This module helps administrators handle user accounts, verify sellers, moderate products, and track orders from a single dashboard.

 ---